niakovidis/Applied-Data-Science-Capstone_Coursera/README.md

 ---

 # Week 3 - Interactive Visual Analysis and Dashboard
+In this module, you will build a dashboard to analyze launch records interactively with Plotly Dash.
+You will then build an interactive map to analyze the launch site proximity with Folium.

 ## Learning Objectives
 * Build an interactive dashboard that contains pie charts and scatter plots to analyze data with the Plotly Dash Python library